samchristywork/terminal-calendar/README.md

 The `mask` value is a bitmask of the user's "checking off" of the recurring events for that day.
 The rest of this format should be self-explanatory.

+## Text Editor Configuration

+In order to edit calendar data, you need to have a text editor set up.
+By default, the program will use Vim, but if you have your `$EDITOR` variable set then that will be used instead, or you can specify an editor with the `-e` or `--editor` options.

+The program uses the `system` library function to call the program you specified with a single filename argument.

 ## Key Bindings

 This is a comprehensive list of the default key bindings for this program: